mozilla/mozillians/docs/installation/installation-virtualenv.rst

 **Prerequisites:** You'll need python2.7, python2.7-dev, virtualenv, pip, a C compiler (for building some of the Python packages, like the DB interface), mysqlclient and mysql-dev (or the equivalent on your system), a MySQL server, `gettext`_, git, and lessc.
-If you're working on translations, add subversion.
 Also, since we use elasticsearch, you will need a JAVA runtime environment.

 There are almost certainly other requirements that we're so used to having installed we've forgotten we have them, so don't be shy